caiochami/bundles/README.md

 The Request class works similarly to the laravel validation.
 If errors are found, it will display the information in json format.
-Its behavior changes when no "Content-Type: application/json" is present in headers.
+Its behavior changes when no "Content-Type: application/json" is present in the headers.
 It will redirect to the previous page with the errors and the request data attached to the $_SESSION variable.

 1. Instantiate the class Request.
 Passing in a PDO instance is required when using the rule "exists".
 2. Specify the rules